Scanners, Cameras, Software

 In addition to deepening commitment to the digital archives market, these investments have allowed Crowley to better support clients through increased technical knowledge, increased physical and proprietary resources and a greatly expanded worldwide distribution network.
-For four decades, Crowley has been – and continues to be – an industry leader in engineering innovative digital capture equipment and software solutions.
+For over four decades, Crowley has been – and continues to be – an industry leader in engineering innovative digital capture equipment and software solutions.

 In 2016, The Crowley Company took a logical leap in manufacturing and developed the MACHCAM 71MP machine vision camera.
 Sold as a separate unit with a software development kit, the MACHCAM 71 was used by itself or integrated into another product.
 To date, the MACHCAM 71 has been utilized in laboratories, drones, traffic cams, document examination and a myriad of other applications needing fine detail in a wide field of view.
 Although the MACHCAM was a natural extension for a firm dedicated to capturing high-resolution images, the product was discontinued in 2021 to allow the manufacturing team to concentrate on its four-decade core focus of cultural heritage imaging.

-All Crowley-manufactured scan systems – Mekel Technology, Wicks and Wilson and Crowley brands – work with custom-designed software to ensure that end-users are able to maximize the capabilities of their scanner both at the point of capture and in post-processing.
+All Crowley-manufactured scan systems – Mekel Technology and Crowley brands – work with custom-designed software to ensure that end-users are able to maximize the capabilities of their scanner both at the point of capture and in post-processing.
 Mekel’s Quantum software suite has proven to be the gold standard for production-level microfilm and microfiche scanning, enhancing productivity while producing the highest-quality images from any microfilm or microfiche scanner on the market.
 Crowley also works with our partner companies – Avision, InoTec, Qidenus and Zeutschel – to develop and enhance their organic software to meet specific client needs.

 IMAGEhost, another custom Crowley software solution, was developed in response to customer needs for an easily-accessible and affordable infrastructure to host microfilm and microfiche images in their original format (i.e. microfilm roll or microfiche jacket) from any internet-connected device.
 Visit the IMAGEhost website to find out more.